 Who can resist those big, floppy ears and wagging tails?
 Beagles are fun, loving, and irresistible dogs – perfect for families and always ready for an adventure.
 They are, in many ways, one of a kind, but you can find dogs similar to Beagles, too, if the breed doesn’t feel 100% right for you.

-Perhaps there is something about the Beagle that appeals to you, yet it doesn’t strike you as the ideal fit.
+Perhaps something about Beagles appeals to you, yet it doesn’t strike you as the ideal fit.
 Or, maybe you have had Beagles in the past but are curious about what else is out there – without straying too far from the winning personality of a Beagle?

-In this article, we are going to have a look at other dog breeds with similar personality traits or a similar physical appearance.
-Beagles are wonderful dogs, but they are not the only breed out there and this is your chance to explore your alternatives!
+In this article, we are going to have a look at other dog breeds with similar personality traits or similar physical appearances.
+Beagles are wonderful dogs, but they are not the only breed out there, and this is your chance to explore your alternatives!

 The Beagle is an active dog breed known for making excellent family dogs, and while they are scent dogs bred for hunting small animals such as hares, their intelligence, size, and gentle nature have earned them a reputation for being great dogs for kids.

 It is a popular breed all over the world, and it is believed to be the most popular hound in the United States.
 When you meet a Beagle, it is not hard to see why, as they tend to be happy, friendly, funny, and outgoing – a dream dog, many would argue.

 However, don’t let that sweet face and those big ears fool you, as Beagles are active dogs that require both mental and physical exercise.

 Many Beagles suffer from separation anxiety, and the simple explanation is that they really enjoy spending time with their pack!
 Beagles want to be with their humans – preferably all the time, and they are incredibly loyal and loving.